davedawkins/doodletoy/public/doc/help.md

 - `penDown` to draw the turtle's path
 - `penUp` to move the turtle without drawing anything

 The space is 1000 x 1000 units, and the turtle starts at the center.
-So `forward 500` will move from the center to the outside edge on the right
+So `forward 500` will move from the center to the outside edge on the right.

+Drawing a square:

 ```penDown
 forward 100